 With font you can set font name and size in standalone graphics.
 In non-standalone (input) mode only the font size is important to reserve enough space for text labels.
+The command

+'''

-The command set term context font "myfont,ss,10"
+set term context font "myfont,ss,10"

 will result in

 \setupbodyfont[myfont,ss,10pt]

+'''
-If you additionally set fontscale to 0.8 for example, then the resulting font will be 8pt big and set label ... font "myfont,12"

-will come out as 9.6pt.
+If you additionally set fontscale to 0.8 for example, then the resulting font will be 8pt big and will come out as 9.6pt.